USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

 3. Set the inventory to use to be the **nonpoint** inventory you imported in [Section](#importing_an_emissions_inventory_section).

-4. Set the inventory filter to: **`FIPS like '42%'`**.

-5. Set the Target Pollutant to **PM10**, then **Run** the strategy.
+4. Set the Target Pollutant to **PM2_5**, then **Run** the strategy.

-6. Once the run completes, summarize the Strategy Detailed result by Control Technology and Pollutant.
+5. Once the run completes, summarize the Strategy Detailed result by Control Technology and Pollutant.

-7. Once the summary has completed running, **view the Detailed Result**.
+6. Once the summary has completed running, **view the Detailed Result**.

     Do you see data for more than one pollutant?

     What is the typical cost per ton for the strategy?

-8. Try setting a **Maximum Cost per Ton** constraint less than the typical cost per ton in the result you just generated and rerun the strategy.
+7. Try setting a **Maximum Cost per Ton** constraint less than the typical cost per ton in the result you just generated and rerun the strategy.

     How does the constraint impact the results?